Skip to content

 Aventurine glass, now called aventurine, owes its name to a discovery "by adventure" in Italy in the 17th century.

-According to legend, a glassmaker from Murano accidentally dropped copper filings into a tub of molten glass, thereby accidentally creating this sparkling material.
+According to legend, a Murano glassmaker accidentally dropped copper filings into a vat of molten glass, accidentally creating this shimmering material.
 As always, its origin is disputed and not true.
-Indeed, filings and glass cannot give this result, it would be a legend of the artisans to confuse the tracks.
-In addition, it would seem that the Egyptians had created a flat glass with metallic inclusions called “aventurescence” well before.
+Indeed, a mixture of filings and glass cannot produce this result.
+Furthermore, it seems that the Egyptians created a flat glass with metallic inclusions called "aventurescence" long before this.

-The stone called “Aventurine” is a variety of quartz that occurs naturally in nature.
-It is said to have been used 4,000 years ago in China and was associated with royalty.
+The stone called “Aventurine” is a naturally occurring variety of quartz.
+It is believed to have been used 4,000 years ago in China and was associated with royalty.

 Murano glass